medusajs/medusa/docs/content/add-plugins/stripe.md

 ## Video Guide

-You can also follow our video guide to learn how the setup works:
+You can also follow this video guide to learn how the setup works:

 <div>
   <video width="100%" height="100%" playsinline autoplay muted controls>